 …you buy a selection of colognes as consolation.

-Women won’t look back at you when you walk past
+Women don’t look back at you when you walk past

 …so dogs become a sudden and unanticipated blessing

-You pick up everyone else’s trash the flotsam/jetsam of more earnest (read “younger”) people.
+You pick up other people’s trash the flotsam/jetsam of more earnest (read “younger”) people.